classilla/6o6/README.md

 * Push to the stack (3).
 A single byte is passed in the accumulator that should be pushed on the stack.
 Your harness is responsible for managing the stack pointer itself.
 The actual implementation of the stack and its location is irrelevant to 6o6.
 You can clobber A, X and Y.
 * Pull from the stack (6).
 The top byte should be pulled from the stack and returned in the accumulator.
 Your harness is responsible for managing the stack pointer itself.
 The actual implementation of the stack and its location is irrelevant to 6o6.
 You can clobber X and Y.
 * Simulate `TSX` (9).
 Your routine should return either the actual stack pointer or a purported such value in the X register, simulating what `TSX` would do.
 The actual value is irrelevant to 6o6.
 You can clobber A and Y.
 * Simulate `TXS` (12).
 A byte index is passed in the X register which should be moved to the stack pointer, simulating what `TXS` would do, though whether you choose to use this value or generate a different one is irrelevant to 6o6.
-You can clobber A and Y.
+You can clobber A, X and Y.
 * Store to memory (15).
 A pointer containing the 16-bit virtual address is passed in `dptr` and the byte to be stored in the accumulator.
 This routine should convert the virtual address to a physical one and perform the store (doing any necessary banking, paging or protection).
 You can clobber A, X and Y, but you must not change `dptr`.

 ### Inline fetch macros